markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

   * In `shop()` function, ask player if they want to "refill" health, "upgrade" attack, or "leave" the shop

-  * If refill, subtract coins from player and increase health
+  * If refill, subtract money points from player and increase health

-  * If upgrade, subtract coins from player and increase attack power
+  * If upgrade, subtract money points from player and increase attack power

   * If leave, alert goodbye and exit the function